scalawithcats/scala-with-cats/src/pages/tagless-final/tagless-final.md

 ```

 The constructors and combinators create instances of `Expr`.
-We could define explicit subtypes of `Expr` but here I've used anonymous subtypes to keep the code more compact and thus easier to read.
+We could define explicit subtypes of `Expr` but here I've used anonymous subtypes to keep the code more compact.
+It is implemented using structural corecursion.

 ```scala mdoc:reset:silent
 trait Expr {